appcircleio/appcircle-docusaurus/docs/workflows/android-specific-workflow-steps/build-and-test/android-dependency-report.md

 ---
 title: Android Dependency Report
-metaTitle: Android Dependency Report
+description: Learn how to use the Android Dependency Report workflow step in Appcircle
-metaDescription: Android Dependency Report
+tags: [android, mobile, android, dependency, report]
 sidebar_position: 5
 ---